 Getting In: Admission to the Museum of Sex is available with the New York City Explorer Pass®.

 Hop Aboard a Romantic Cruise

 While you may find your cruise options limited in February (unless a ride aboard the Staten Island Ferry is your idea of romantic, in which case, more power to you), if you’re planning a romantic date the rest of the year a cruise is a fabulous idea.

-One of our favorite options is the romantic Twilight Cruise, which showcases New York in its most flattering light, with all the glitter of the city on display against a beautiful sunset.
+One of our favorite options is the romantic Harbor Cruise, which showcases New York in its most flattering light, with all the glitter of the city on display against a beautiful sunset.
 It’s the perfect opportunity to get that lovely couple’s photo in front of the city skyline.

 If you’re in the city primarily to sightsee, however, something like the Landmark Cruise would also be a good option – and they do run in the wintertime!

 Enjoy a Romantic Meal